User Guide

 • Overhead passes returned are only those visible from your location for at least 300 seconds (5 minutes) and where the ISS is illuminated by the Sun.

-• Tiangong (TSS) pass predictions do not currently include the magnitude of the passes and are, therefore, not rated.
-The stars are greyed-out.
-This may change in the future, as the magnitude data are provided for the TSS.
+• Tiangong pass predictions do not currently include the magnitude of the passes and are, therefore, not rated.
+The stars are greyed out.
+This may change in the future once the magnitude data are provided for the Tiangong.

 • If there are buildings, trees, or other obstructions, and depending upon the weather and other viewing conditions, you may not be able to spot the space station.